 What's in it?

 Part of the appeal of the smash is that it's both flexible and easy to make.
 Unlike baking, measuring by eye and adjusting for taste work well in making this cocktail.
-It's simple and easy, but here's a few things to keep in mind.
+It's simple and easy, but here are a few things to keep in mind.

 - Use ripe, unblemished strawberries.
 Remember that your cocktail will taste only as good as the ingredients that go into it, so save your less-than-perfect berries for strawberry sauces and compotes, and use ripe, sweet berries that are free from soft spots or other blemishes.